top of page

 –AOM William H. Newman Award Finalist, 2020; AOM HCM Division Best Paper Award, 2020; AOM HCM Best Paper Based on a Dissertation Award, 2020; Industry Studies Association’s Giarratani Rising Star Award, 2020

-– Media Coverage: U.S. News and World ReportBenefitsProKaiser Health News
+– Media Coverage: U.S. News and World ReportBenefitsProKaiser Health News, Forbes

 La Forgia, A., Maeda, J. L., & Banthin, J. S. (2017).
 Are Integrated Plan Providers Associated with Lower Premiums on the Health Insurance Marketplaces?
 Medical Care Research and Review.